Best central air conditioning units 2023

 Are new central air conditioners more energy efficient?

-Air conditioners with exceptional cooling capabilities that also consume very little electricity earn high SEER (Seasonal Energy Efficiency Ratio) ratings.
+Air conditioners with exceptional cooling capabilities that consume little electricity earn high SEER (Seasonal Energy Efficiency Ratio) ratings.
 Compare the unit’s upfront cost with potential energy savings over time to see if it's worth the investment.

-New air conditioners are much more energy efficient than older units though.
+New air conditioners are much more energy efficient than older units, though.
 While older AC units were typically rated around 8 to 9 SEER, the U.S. Department of Energy now requires a minimum of 13 SEER or 14 SEER for central air conditioners, depending on where you live.

 Of the 98 models we looked at, only 39 rated below 16 SEER, the average of all the models we evaluated.
-Although the highest SEER rating we came across was a 26 on the Lennox XC25, Amana, Trane and American Standard all offer models with 22 SEER or higher.
-The representatives at Energy Star also recommend regular maintenance, such as replacing filters at least every three months and having your unit tuned up at least once a year to make sure it's running efficiently.
+Although the highest SEER rating we came across was a 26 on the Lennox XC25, Amana, Trane, and American Standard all offer models with 22 SEER or higher.
+The representatives at Energy Star also recommend regular maintenance, such as replacing filters at least every three months and having your unit tuned up at least once a year to ensure it's running efficiently.

 Should a professional install your central air conditioning unit?

-Although professional HVAC installers often give specific recommendations on central air conditioners, take some time to do your own research before you call so you can explain your needs.
+Although professional HVAC installers often give specific recommendations on central air conditioners, take some time to do your research before you call so you can explain your needs.

 Sophie Bird